 No, you will not be able to choose which COVID-19 vaccine you are offered.

 The Pfizer vaccine is preferred in those aged under 60 years of age.
 See ‘is there anyone who should not get the vaccine/which vaccine should I get.’

 Initial supply of COVID-19 vaccines will be limited, and whichever vaccine is available in Tasmania will be first offered to people with the highest risk of getting, spreading or having severe illness from COVID-19 and then more broadly to people of eligible age in the rest of the community (i.e. aged 16 to 59 for Pfizer, and aged 60 or older for AstraZeneca) as per the Australian Government’s national rollout strategy.

 The vaccines currently approved for use in Australia are:

-Oxford/AstraZeneca: this vaccine is the preferred vaccine for people 50 years and older.
+- AstraZeneca: this vaccine is the preferred vaccine for people 60 years and older.
 For more information about the AstraZeneca vaccine, see FAQs – AstraZeneca vaccine.

 The virus that causes COVID-19 (Sars-CoV-2) is studded with spike proteins that it uses to enter human cells.
 COVID-19 vaccines present our immune system with a part of the virus, the spike protein, so that it is familiar with the virus and able to mount a robust immune response if it encounters the virus in the future.